"Acts on highly complex matters, including those involving war crimes and Interpol red notices."

 How we can help

-- We can engage with INTERPOL either prior to a Red Notice being issued (with a view to preventing this) or following the issue of a Red Notice.
+- We can engage with INTERPOL either prior to a Red Notice being issued (with a view to preventing this) or following the issue of a Red Notice (to seek its removal).

-- We can advise on potential ways to challenge a Red Notice, for example where it offends INTERPOL’s own particular rules.
+- We can advise on potential ways to challenge a Red Notice, for example where it offends INTERPOL’s own particular rules, and make submissions to INTERPOL to seek its deletion.
 INTERPOL’s Constitution prevents it undertaking any intervention or activities of a “political, military, religious or racial character”, whilst the Rules on the Processing of Data prevent INTERPOL from publishing a Red Notice where the offence originates from a violation of laws or regulations of an administrative nature or deriving from private disputes.

 - We frequently get involved in cases requiring a multi-faceted approach, engaging not only with INTERPOL itself, but also the authorities in the country responsible for issuing the Red Notice and the country in which the person is based.
 This can be more successful than a single agency challenge.